 Apple III: Apple’s first flop

-Apple introduced the troubled Apple III, Cupertino’s first official flop, in May 1980.
+Apple introduced the troubled Apple III, which would become Cupertino’s first official flop, in May 1980.
 On paper, it should have been a massive success.
 For the first time, this wasn’t a computer singlehandedly built on virtually no budget by Apple co-founder Steve Wozniak.
 Instead, it was the work of a committee of talented engineers working for a well-funded company.

 Unfortunately, this meant the computer suffered from a confused identity.
 Everyone harbored their own ideas about what it should do.
 The result: “feature creep,” and a project that took longer than it should have.

 From Apple’s perspective, one of the imperatives of the Apple III was that it should be a business computer.
 Although sales of the Apple II showed no signs of slowing down, and the Macintosh project was just getting started, Apple wanted a computer that would appeal to companies.
 The IBM PC was already heavily rumored, and Apple wanted to construct a machine that could shoot it down.

 The original Apple III boasted a 2 MHz SynerTek 6502A processor, 2KB of ROM, 128KB on-board RAM and four slots for peripherals.
 It ran twice as fast as the Apple II and was Apple’s first computer to come with a built-in 5.25-inch floppy drive.

 The computer could emulate the Apple II, but came with its own Sophisticated Operating System.
 Cupertino pronounced it “soss” (like “Apple sauce”).
 Instead, people referred to it as “S.O.S.” when the full scale of the Apple III disaster became apparent.

 Big problems from Day 1

 The price, which ranged from $4,340 to $7,800, proved another sticking point.
 By present standards, a fully kitted-out model cost $24,670, adjusted for inflation.

 Apple did do more than this to try and make good, however.
 It promised to swap out bad Apple III models for new ones, no questions asked.
 It later launched an upgraded Apple III, which arrived in December 1981.